-16 Exemptions
+16. Exemptions

-An agreement that would otherwise be prohibited under the provisions on anti-competitive agreements may be exempted if it satisfies the conditions in, respectively, Article 9 of the Jersey Law or Section 6 of the Guernsey Ordinance.
+An agreement that would otherwise be prohibited under the provisions on anticompetitive agreements may be exempted if it satisfies the conditions in Article 9 of the Competition Law.
 The conditions allow an exemption to be granted to an agreement where it: